-This Keemun Mao Feng is high grade and has long dark leaves that are lightly twisted, which is a typical appearance for this type of tea.
-When the leaves are brewed you can clearly see that this Keemun Mao Feng solely consists of buds and small tender leaves.
-The liquor produced is very bright with a smooth delicate stony and floral character.
-There are some smoky and orchid undertones present.
-The slightly smoky notes are balanced by top notes of red dried fruits to create a tea that is light and fragrant, yet flavoursome.
-Overall this Keemun is extremely well balanced and is a great tea to try if you are a fan of classic blends.
+This Keemun Mao Feng has long dark thin leaves that are lightly twisted, which is a typical appearance for this type of tea.
+When the leaves are brewed you can clearly see that this Keemun Mao Feng consists of buds and small tender leaves.
+The liquor produced has a dark amber colour with a spicy, lightly woody and fruity aroma.
+The smooth fruity profile has mineral notes with a lightly woody edge.
+There is a deep flavour of stewed red stone fruits.
+Lightly tangy, stony aftertaste completes the tasting on a particularly satisfying note.

 We suggest brewing at 90°C for 3-4 minutes according to your taste, brewing multiple times.